andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-The Docker-based tests were slow - even slower than the old mock-based tests - and they were not 100% reliable, but the significant improvement in reliability, and the much better coverage or real-world scenarios, was well worth the extra time.
+The Docker-based tests were slow - even slower than the old mock-based tests - and they were not 100% reliable, but the significant improvement in reliability, and the much better coverage of real-world scenarios, was well worth the extra time.
 The far better comprehensiblity of the tests was perhaps the key advantage longer term, as we worked to understand this complex legacy system.